 - If you make these payments yourself, they are included in your out-of-pocket costs. - These payments are also included in your out-of-pocket costs if they are made on your behalf by certain other individuals or organizations.
-This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
-Payments made by Medicare's "Extra Help" Program are also included. - Some payments made by the Medicare Coverage Gap Discount Program are included in your out-of-pocket costs.
-The amount the manufacturer pays for your brand name drugs is included.
-But the amount the plan pays for your generic drugs is not included.
+This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, employer or union health plans, or by the Indian Health Service.
+Payments made by Medicare's "Extra Help" Program are also included.